• Home

 Like Covid-19.

-We’re all on the ridge waiting to summit.
+In the Anthropocene we are all metaphorically on that ridge, waiting to summit.
 We’re getting weaker, the air is thin, the cold is intense and the technology that got us here is beginning to fail.

 We could carry on climbing - but look how narrow the ridge is, how precipitous the fall on either side.